twitocode/Tantalum/content/University/Year 1/MATH 1B03/Augmented and Coefficient Matrices.md

 \color{lime}0 &\color{lime} 0 & \color{magenta} 1 & 3
 \end{bmatrix}
 $$
-- in this form the pivot point has only zeros adjacent to them
+- zeroes are above and below the pivot
 - **The pivot points MUST BE 1**
+-

 # Infinite many solutions
 take this example in reduced row echelon form